Melbourne College of Hair and Beauty is a VET Student Loans approved course provider.

 VET Student Loans (VSL) commenced on 1 January 2017, replacing VET FEE-HELP, which ceased on 31 December 2016.
-VSL is only available for Diploma level courses.
+VSL is only available for the following courses at MCOHB:

 The Australian Government is committed to increasing productivity, addressing skills shortages and assisting with the cost of studying.
 One of the measures that achieve these goals is the availability of VET Student Loans.